nikhiltri/nikhiltri.github.io/_posts/2015-11-05-text-from-my-ignite-talk-at-mcn-2015.md

 - museums
 - mcn2015
 ---
 Last night I gave an Ignite talk at MCN 2015 in Minneapolis about museums and oppression.
 An Ignite talk is a 5 minute presentation with 20 slides that advance automatically every 15 seconds.
 I fit a lot in there, so I thought it might be useful for folks at the conference to refer back to what I said.
-Below is a video, my slides, and the text from my talk, entitled Towards and Anti-Oppression Museum Manifesto:
+Below is a video, my slides, and the text from my talk, entitled Towards an Anti-Oppression Museum Manifesto:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WicEkXGqv8Q" frameborder="0" allowfullscreen></iframe>